Do We Need A "Burning Passion"?

 disaster, there are still those who are looking for their soulmate - the

 one person who can complete them.
-They dismiss so many potential partners
+They dismiss so many potential

 Do You Need To Be Passionate About Your Job?